ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

 -- All possible commands:
 -- [ WriteLine "Select your mood: friendly or mean"
 -- , ReadLine
--- , WriteLine "Hey doofus, what do you want?
-Too late.
-I deleted your hard-drive.
-How do you feel about that?"
+-- , WriteLine "Hey doofus, what do you want?\nToo late.
+I deleted your hard-drive.\nHow do you feel about that?"
 -- , DeleteMyHardDrive
 -- , ReadLine
 -- , WriteLine "Hello! what is your name?"